|Version:||April 23, 2019|

-Unfortunately, Pydroid 3's developer did not reply to multiple requests for verification of AndroWish use.
+Unfortunately, Pydroid 3's developer did not reply to requests for verification of AndroWish use.
 To be sure, Pydroid 3's tkinter bears multiple signs of AndroWish-ness.
-Among them: its unique rightclick bindings smack of AndroWish's
+Among them: its two-finger zooms and three-finger zoomed pans work in AndroWish too; its unique rightclick bindings smack of AndroWish's

 sdltk touchtranslate command;

-its GUIs-cannot-spawn-GUIs constraint discussed ahead exists in AndroWish too;
+its GUIs-cannot-spawn-GUIs constraint discussed ahead also exists in AndroWish;

 its tendency to fire multiple events for one gesture parallels an AndroWish bug report;